Fios-Quest/idiomatic-rust-in-simple-steps/src/what-next/README.md

 -----------

 Where you go next is up to you, but I'd honestly love to hear about it.
 Fio's Quest has a [Discord], and a community of wonderful, supportive people.
-Let us know what you're up to!
+Let us know what learning resources you're using, or what apps or tools you're building.

 [The Rust Programming Language]: https://doc.rust-lang.org/book/
 [Rustlings]: https://rustlings.rust-lang.org/